 When Panic Hits

 This one’s for you.
-Education, learning, is not an emergency.
-It’s an opportunity, a right.
+Education is an opportunity.
 It’s a slow unfolding of understanding balanced against sudden insight.
 We offer instruction and we address limits and struggle with creativity and patience, and we seek help when we need it.

 It’s tempting to treat everything as an emergency.
-Whether it’s conserving toilet paper, wondering how you’ll pay your bills, or protecting yourself against the virus.
+Whether it’s conserving toilet paper, wondering how you’ll pay your bills, or protecting yourself against a virus.
 There’s an underlying alarm to these behaviors.

 Education— learning—is not an emergency.
 It’s not even urgent.
-So if you feel yourself ramp up, or are worried that your child is behind, or wonder if your child is learning enough, ask yourself if that isn’t the anxiety from this odd moment spilling into your home school.
+So if you feel yourself ramp up, or are worried that your child is behind, or wonder if your child is learning enough, ask yourself if that isn’t anxiety spilling into your home school.
 Because my hunch?
 It likely is.

 And then, deliberately slow down.
 The best learning happens when we